missvicent/AngularCleanArchitectureBoilerPlate/README.md

-# UI
+# Angular Boilerplate

-Boilerplate of how to implement clean architecture, stomic Design and Domanin-Driven Design with Angular
+Boilerplate of how to implement clean architecture, atomic Design and Domanin-Driven Design with Angular

 ## Table of Contents